All Collections

 Metadata Properties

-These properties specify the form’s metadata — i.e. data about the form, rather than anything within the form itself.
+These properties specify the Form's metadata — i.e. data about the form, rather than anything within the Form itself.

-• Type: The type of field this is (e.g. Text, Image, Checkbox, etc.).
+• The type of field this is (e.g. Text, Image, Checkbox, etc.).
 For most field types, this property is not editable: if you drag a Checkbox into your template, you cannot change it to a different type.
-However, for Text, Number, and Barcode fields, you can change the type to any of the other three.
-This is possible because these three field types share so many properties.

-• Name: The name by which the field will be referenced in the Template Editor, within Reports, and elsewhere in the app.
+• The name by which the field will be referenced in the Template Editor, within Reports, and elsewhere in the app.
 The name does not appear in the form itself when it is being filled out.

-• Identifier: Choose “Yes” if you want this field to serve as a unique identifier for your form.
+• Choose Yes if you want this field to serve as a unique identifier for your form.
 You will generally want to select a field that you expect to be unique across all forms of this type — perhaps something like purchase order number or work order number.
-Note that you can only have one Identifier per template.
-When you change a field’s Identifier property to “Yes”, the Identifier properties of all other fields will automatically be set to “No”.

 Functionality Properties

-• Author Only: Choose “Yes” if you want this field to be editable only by the user who initiated the form.
-This is useful for enforcing user permissions for particular fields in a workflow.
-Your form may have to go through several people before it is complete; this lets you specify that certain fields can only be filled out by the person who initiated the form.
+Your Form may have to go through several people before it is complete; this lets you specify that certain fields can only be filled out by the person who initiated the Form.

-• Default Value: The value that appears in this field by default when the form is first opened.
 For text-based fields, this value can be a formula that either repeats a value from another form field, gets a value from a database column, or performs a calculation based on one or more other fields.
-See here for documentation on calculation syntax.
-For other field types, you may be presented with a dropdown of Default Value choices.

-• Allow Override: This property is useful if a formula (calculation or DataSource reference) is used as the Default Value for this field.
-Choose “Yes” to allow a user to enter their own value for the field, overriding the formula.
+Choose Yes to allow a user to enter their own value for the field, overriding the formula.
 Otherwise, the field will always default to the calculated value.

-Formatting Property
+Formatting properties

-The Formatting property determines the format in which the user's input should be displayed.
+The Formatting property determines the format in which the Form User's input should be displayed.
 The user isn’t forced to enter text in this format, but it will be converted to this format whenever possible.
-Click the Formatting property to bring up the Format Editor dialog.

 In the Format Editor, you can choose from our preset formats or use a formula to determine the format dynamically.